-Born in Minnesota and raised in Bozeman, Montana, Adam Smith has spent thirty-four years surrounded by the incredible wonders of Western wildlife and has mastered the art of its accurate rendering.
-Smith studies nature with the acute eye of a scientist, yet recreates it with the gingerly hands of a painter.
-He is no stranger to fine art, as he is the son of famous wildlife artist Daniel Smith.
-Make no mistake, however—this young artist sets himself apart from the competition and has already garnered much success in the art world.
+Born in Minnesota and raised in Bozeman, Montana, Adam Smith has spent thirty-four years surrounded by the incredible wonders of Western wildlife and has mastered the art of rendering it accurately.
+Smith studies nature with the acute eye of a scientist, yet he recreates it with the gingerly hands of a painter.
+He is no stranger to fine art because he is the son of famous wildlife artist Daniel Smith.
+Yet, make no mistake, this young artist sets himself apart from the competition and has already garnered much success in the art world.

-An avid traveler and cross-country explorer, Smith finds inspiration in trips he and his father have taken to Africa, Alaska, Utah, and dozens of national parks in between.
-Smith has been the recipient of the 2015 People’s Choice Award at Western Visions, National Museum of Wildlife Art; the 2016 Henry Farny Award for Best Painting at Quest for the West, Eiteljorg Museum; and the 2017 Cynthia Post Buyers Choice Award at Small Works, Great Wonders, National Cowboy & Western Heritage Museum.
+An avid traveler and cross-country explorer, Smith finds inspiration from trips he and his father have taken to Africa, Alaska, Utah, and dozens of national parks in between.
+Smith has received the 2015 People’s Choice Award at Western Visions at the National Museum of Wildlife Art, Jackson, Wyoming; the 2016 Henry Farny Award for Best Painting at Quest for the West at the Eiteljorg Museum of American Indians and Western Art in Indianapolis; and the 2017 Cynthia Post Buyer’s Choice Award at Small Works, Great Wonders at the National Cowboy & Western Heritage Museum in Oklahoma City.